WICG/display-locking/README.md

 `visibility: hidden` causes subtrees to not paint, but they still need style and layout, as the subtree takes up layout space and descendants may be `visibility: visible`.
+(It's also possible for descendants to override visibility, creating another complication.
 Second, there is no mechanism for user-agent features to cause subtrees to render.
 Note that with sufficient containment and intersection observer, the functionality provided by `render-subtree` may be mimicked with some exceptions: find-in-page functionality does not work in unrendered content;